BNasmith/PTForsyth/PTFWorkofChrist.md

 one side and has not exercised it, that cannot be the true grace of God.
 Surely the grace of
-God cannot stultify our human conscience like that !
+God cannot stultify our human conscience like that!
 So we are haunted by mistrust, unless conscience be drowned in a haze of heart.
 We